opencog/atomspace/examples/pattern-matcher/README.md

 is particularly interesting: it can be though of as an `UnPutLink`, to undo the effects of a `PutLink`, that is, to extract data.

-These link types are similar to, but different from `QueryLink`, `GetLink`, `BindLink` and related.
-The `QueryLink` etal. apply their pattern operations to the entire AtomSpace, whereas the `FilterLink` applies it only to the provided set or vector or stream.
+These link types are similar to, but different from `QueryLink` and `MeetLink`.
+These two apply their pattern operations to the entire AtomSpace, whereas the `FilterLink` applies it only to the provided set or vector or stream.
 So, conceptually related, but used in a different way.

 The code base that implements `FilterLink` is disjoint from that for `QueryLink`, and so, although they are conceptually similar, there will be